Early Music concert – Sunday 22 March 2020 in the Examination Hall, Trinity College, Dublin

 Bach: Christmas Oratorio – Monday 16 Dec 2019 at the National Concert Hall, Dublin

-Following our successful performance to a sell-out audience of parts 1, 3 and 4 of Bach’s Christmas Oratorio last December, the Goethe Choir will be returning to the National Concert Hall in Dublin on Monday December 16th to perform the remaining parts 2, 5 and 6 of the work, together with the Christmas Motet ‘Hodie Christus Natus Est’ by Francis Poulenc and a selection of carols.
+Following our successful performance of parts 1, 3 and 4 of Bach’s Christmas Oratorio in December 2018, the Goethe Choir returned to the National Concert Hall in Dublin on Monday December 16th 2019 to perform the remaining parts 2, 5 and 6 of the work to another sell-out audience, together with the Christmas Motet ‘Hodie Christus Natus Est’ by Francis Poulenc and a selection of carols.

-Included among the soloists will be Alison Browner (an Irish mezzo-soprano now based in Germany and a former member of the choir), Hannah Gries (daughter and former student of Alison Browner’s from Limburg in Germany), Irish bass Brendan Collins and the German tenor Dustin Droszdiok, who is returning to sing in this concert after a wonderful performance with us in last December’s concert.
+Included among the soloists were Alison Browner (an Irish mezzo-soprano now based in Germany and a former member of the choir), soprano Elizabeth Hilliard, Irish bass Brendan Collins and the German tenor Dustin Droszdiok, who returned to sing in this concert after performing with us in the December 2018 concert and who delighted the audience with another wonderful performance, as did the other soloists.

 ‘Celebrating female composers’ – Saturday 29 June 2019 at St. Finian’s Lutheran Church, Adelaide Road, Dublin 2